CoderZonora/Cryptonite_Web/XSS_Sept.md

 ## The Actual Solution:
 A completely different approach is required.
 The socket.io URL is set client-side by using `location.search`, which according to the spec just searches for the first '?' in the URL passed, and everything after that (including the '?') is returned as the query string.

 We find the attack of using '@' in the URI.
-This works because as per the spec (RFC 3986, section 3.2.1), this format is a valid (but deprecated) URL:
+This works because as per the spec [RFC 3986, section 3.2.1](https://www.rfc-editor.org/rfc/inline-errata/rfc3986.html), this format is a valid (but deprecated)

 ```
 <scheme>://<user>:<password>@<host>:<port>/<url-path>